manjuprasadshettyn/actian_katas_2023/README.md

 ### ADR 03: Event-Driven Microservices

-**Status**
-Proposed
+**Status**: Proposed

-**Context**
-Event-driven architecture is a design pattern that focuses on the production, detection, consumption, and reaction to events that occur within a system or across multiple systems.
+**Context**: Event-driven architecture is a design pattern that focuses on the production, detection, consumption, and reaction to events that occur within a system or across multiple systems.
 This design pattern can help make decentralized and autonomic decisions and will be very useful for faster processing and updates.
 Event-driven microservices applications are tasked with fulfilling the requirements and emitting any of their own necessary events to other downstream consumers.
 This helps build a flexible and scalable system where business logic is defined as granular, loosely coupled and highly testable services.

 Road Warrior has various use cases like tracking events for analytics, polling email/interfaces for updates etc. which can be event-driven allowing us to process millions of these tasks in a performance-efficient way.

-**Decision**
-We will use the Event-Driven Microservices Architecture for event-based actions in Road Warrior.
+**Decision**: We will use the Event-Driven Microservices Architecture for event-based actions in Road Warrior.

 **Consequences**
 Positive: